 Local workers - Age structure - Health Care and Social Assistance

-In the FNQROC, there is similar proportion of younger workers (15 to 44 years) and older workers (45 year and over) in the Health Care and Social Assistance local worker population.
+In the FNQROC, there are more younger workers (15 to 44 years) than older workers (45 year and over) working in Health Care and Social Assistance.

 For example an area with young local workers may be more mobile and likely to change jobs/industries in the future while an industry with an older local workers may face succession planning issues and challenges in attracting new staff.

 Australian Bureau of Statistics (ABS) – Census 2011 (experimental imputed) & 2016 – by place of work

 |Local workers age structure|

 |Far North Queensland Regional Organisation of Councils - Health Care and Social Assistance||2016||2011||Change|